the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 ### 4.5.1.
 DAO Voting requirements

-The votes shall adhere to the voting specifications within CGIP-2: Community Governance & Voting Model, which has been posted simultaneously with this CGIP-1 at [link], and need to achieve a quorum of at least 10% + 1 weight, of circulating $CLXY supply, for a vote to pass.
+The votes shall adhere to the voting specifications within CGIP-2: Community Governance & Voting Model, which has been posted simultaneously with this CGIP-1 at [CGIP-2 link](https://discussions.creatorsgalaxyfoundation.com/t/cgip-2-community-governance-voting-model/19), and needs to achieve a quorum of at least 10% + 1 weight, of circulating $CLXY supply, for a vote to pass.

 ### 4.5.2.
 DAO Stewards

-The community will nominate a council of at least 7 Stewards (the “**Stewards Council**”), who will collectively manage the keys associated with the treasury’s multisig in accordance with the wishes of The Creator’s Galaxy DAO.
+The community will nominate a council of at least 6 Stewards (the “**Stewards Council**”), who will collectively manage the keys associated with the treasury’s multisig in accordance with the wishes of The Creator’s Galaxy DAO.
 Votes and changes to the token allocations, distributions, protocol standards, etc. can be proposed by anyone, as outlined above, and will result in a community vote in accordance to the governance process laid out in this CGIP-1.
-The 7 (or more) Stewards will endeavor to ensure that CGIPs are legally permissible, technically possible, and other criteria as laid out in Phase 3 of the CGIP process.
+The 6 (or more) Stewards will endeavor to ensure that CGIPs are legally permissible, technically possible, and other criteria as laid out in Phase 3 of the CGIP process.
 For the avoidance of doubt, the Stewards Council is merely an administrator of The Creator’s Galaxy DAO’s decisions – it is not intended to exercise broad discretion, nor be tasked with responsibilities or expectations beyond ensuring that CGIPs have the required qualities as detailed in Phase 3 of the CGIP process and accordingly implementing such CGIPs pursuant to the vote of The Creator’s Galaxy DAO.
 It will ultimately be up to the community to drive the growth and development of The Creator’s Galaxy protocol and ecosystem.

 The initial members of the Stewards Council are:

-* Andy Kulikyan (HBAR to the Moon)
-* Ashton Addison (Crypto Coin Show)
-* Coinman the HBARbarian
-* Rahul Kothari (Reddit Crypto / Calaxy Advisor)
-* Nick the Crypto Crusader
-* Max Walker-Williams
-* Rufus Daniel (Zepzi / HBAR Foundation)
+* **Andy Kulikyan**: Andy Kulikyan, Founder and CEO of Citadel Wallet, has 7+ Years of experience in embedded systems development for highly critical, secure and reliable Industrial, Military and Avionic applications.
+He has managed and led a team of multidisciplinary engineers to build out systems from concept to production stage such as Video and Data processing systems, Head Up Displays and Cameras for Military Aircrafts such as T-45, F-16, F-18, etc. He also has experience with supply chain management, addressing component lifetime/obsolescence issues and handling vendor/customer relationships.
+Simultaneously, he has been highly involved in the emerging Web 3 and Crypto space with a primary focus on next generation DLT platform Hedera and the vibrant ecosystem surrounding it.
+* **Ashton Addison**: Ashton Addison is the founder of Crypto Coin Show, one of the longest standing news networks & interview shows in Web3, since 2014.
+He has hosted over 1,300 interviews with blockchain protocols, founders, future unicorn startups, and Web3 industry leaders.
+The Crypto Coin Show recently won the “Best Interview Show” in the industry at the 2022 Web3IAwards.
+He is also a public speaker with keynote speeches across Asia and North America.
+He’s also an active advisor to several blockchain companies across different networks.
+* **Max Walker-Williams**: Max Walker-Williams is the founder and owner of the Walker&Williams Group, a diverse collection of businesses from property and 5* Hotels to Child care and Technology.
+Max shares what he learns and his day to day life in an honest and easy to understand way on his social media channels and successful YouTube channel.
+* **Rahul Kothari**: Rahul is an engineer on Reddit’s Crypto team working on scalability and solving blockchain challenges.
+He previously worked at the Ethereum Foundation and was a core contributor at BlueSky - Jack Dorsey’s non profit to build decentralised social media.
+Rahul joined the Hedera space even before the testnet launch back in 2017 and performed a lot of work on Hedera’s smart contract service.
+He is also a technical advisor at Calaxy, Inc. and has co-authored a HIP.
+* **Rufus Daniel**: Rufus brings three years of experience in Web3, including time as a Technical Writer, and is currently Social Media Manager for The HBAR Foundation.
+He has been an active member of the Hedera ecosystem throughout this time period and brings a passion for The Creator’s Galaxy and its mission to pioneer the Web3 creator economy.
+* **Nick Crypto Crusader**: Nick, also known as NCashOfficial, is a content creator, investor, business owner and serial entrepreneur.
+He has amassed a large following across his social platforms, creating daily cryptocurrency content.
+He has created over 2,000 videos helping individuals see the value behind blockchain & distributed ledger technology.
+Outside of crypto, he owns & operates multiple online businesses, including a successful design agency.

 At a minimum of every 12 months, there will be a DAO-wide vote to elect members of the Stewards Council.
 A member of the Stewards Council may be removed and replaced prior to their 12-month term pursuant to the voting requirements outlined in CGIP-2.
 Furthermore, pursuant to the voting requirements outlined in CGIP-2, the number of members of the Stewards Council can be increased and members elected to fill such additional seats.